Dynamics-Based Algorithm-Level Privacy Preservation for Push-Sum Average Consensus: Preliminaries

 \subsection{Performance Metric}

 Our task is to propose an average consensus algorithm that can achieve exact convergence while guaranteeing privacy security.
-According to the above discussion, we thus conclude that the following two requirements for privacy-preserving push-sum algorithms must be satisfied. \begin{enumerate}[i)] \item{Exact output: After the last iteration of the algorithm, each agent should converge to the average consensus point $\bar{x}^0$.} \item{Privacy preservation: During the entire algorithm implementation, the private information, i.e., the initial value $x_{i}^{0}$, of each legitimate agent $i$ should be preserved against both honest-but-curious and eavesdropping attacks. } \end{enumerate} In order to respond to the above two requirements, two metrics are required to quantify them.
+According to the above discussion, the following two requirements for privacy-preserving push-sum algorithms must be satisfied. \begin{enumerate}[i)] \item{Exact output: After the last iteration of the algorithm, each agent should converge to the average consensus point $\bar{x}^0$.} \item{Privacy preservation: During the entire algorithm implementation, the private information, i.e., the initial value $x_{i}^{0}$, of each legitimate agent $i$ should be preserved against both honest-but-curious and eavesdropping attacks. } \end{enumerate}

+In order to respond to the above two requirements, two metrics are required to quantify them.

-\textbf{Output metric:} To measure the accuracy of the output, we adopt the consensus error $\lVert \mathbf{z}\left( k \right) -\bar{x}^0\mathbf{1} \rVert$.
-The algorithm achieves exact consensus if $\lim _{k\rightarrow \infty}\lVert \mathbf{z}\left( k \right) -\bar{x}^0\mathbf{1} \rVert =0$.
-Furthermore, the algorithm is said to be \emph{elegant} if $\lVert \mathbf{z}\left( k \right) -\bar{x}^0\mathbf{1} \rVert =\mathcal{O}( \rho ^k )$, $\rho \in \left( 0,1 \right)$.
+\textbf{Output metric:} To measure the accuracy of the output, we adopt the consensus error $\lVert \mathbf{z}( k ) -\bar{x}^0\mathbf{1} \rVert$.
+The algorithm achieves exact consensus if $\lim _{k\rightarrow \infty}\lVert \mathbf{z}( k ) -\bar{x}^0\mathbf{1} \rVert =0$.
+Furthermore, the algorithm is said to be \emph{elegant} if $\lVert \mathbf{z}( k ) -\bar{x}^0\mathbf{1} \rVert =\mathcal{O}( \rho ^k )$, $\rho \in ( 0,1 )$.